xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures27.md

 Miscellaneous changes
 ---------------------

-### Better control-C support in arangosh
+### Better control-C support in avocadosh

-When CTRL-C is pressed in arangosh, it will now abort the locally running command (if any).
+When CTRL-C is pressed in avocadosh, it will now abort the locally running command (if any).
 If no command was running, pressing CTRL-C will print a `^C` first.
-Pressing CTRL-C again will then quit arangosh.
+Pressing CTRL-C again will then quit avocadosh.

 CTRL-C can also be used to reset the current prompt while entering complex nested objects which span multiple input lines.

-CTRL-C support has been added to the ArangoShell versions built with Readline-support (Linux and MacOS only).
-The Windows version of ArangoDB uses a different library for handling input, and support for CTRL-C has not been added there yet.
+CTRL-C support has been added to the AvocadoShell versions built with Readline-support (Linux and MacOS only).
+The Windows version of AvocadoDB uses a different library for handling input, and support for CTRL-C has not been added there yet.

 ### Start / stop

-Linux startup scripts and systemd configuration for arangod now try to adjust the NOFILE (number of open files) limits for the process.
-The limit value is set to 131072 (128k) when ArangoDB is started via start/stop commands.
+Linux startup scripts and systemd configuration for avocadod now try to adjust the NOFILE (number of open files) limits for the process.
+The limit value is set to 131072 (128k) when AvocadoDB is started via start/stop commands.

-This will prevent arangod running out of available file descriptors in case of many parallel HTTP connections or large collections with many datafiles.
+This will prevent avocadod running out of available file descriptors in case of many parallel HTTP connections or large collections with many datafiles.

-Additionally, when ArangoDB is started/stopped manually via the start/stop commands, the main process will wait for up to 10 seconds after it forks the supervisor and arangod child processes.
+Additionally, when AvocadoDB is started/stopped manually via the start/stop commands, the main process will wait for up to 10 seconds after it forks the supervisor and avocadod child processes.
 If the startup fails within that period, the start/stop script will fail with a non-zero exit code, allowing any invoking scripts to handle this error.
-Previous versions always returned an exit code of 0, even when arangod couldn't be started.
+Previous versions always returned an exit code of 0, even when avocadod couldn't be started.

-If the startup of the supervisor or arangod is still ongoing after 10 seconds, the main program will still return with exit code 0 in order to not block any scripts.
-The limit of 10 seconds is arbitrary because the time required for an arangod startup is not known in advance.
+If the startup of the supervisor or avocadod is still ongoing after 10 seconds, the main program will still return with exit code 0 in order to not block any scripts.
+The limit of 10 seconds is arbitrary because the time required for an avocadod startup is not known in advance.

 ### Non-sparse logfiles

-WAL logfiles and datafiles created by arangod are now non-sparse.
+WAL logfiles and datafiles created by avocadod are now non-sparse.
 This prevents SIGBUS signals being raised when a memory-mapped region backed by a sparse datafile was accessed and the memory region was not actually backed by disk, for example because the disk ran out of space.

-arangod now always fully allocates the disk space required for a logfile or datafile when it creates one, so the memory region can always be backed by disk, and memory can be accessed without SIGBUS being raised.
+avocadod now always fully allocates the disk space required for a logfile or datafile when it creates one, so the memory region can always be backed by disk, and memory can be accessed without SIGBUS being raised.